Usage#

 print(f"Exact expectation values with ideal simulator :{np.array(exact_expvals)}")

-As we can see QCut is able to accurately reconstruct the expectation values.
+As we can see QCut is able to accurately reconstruct the expectation values and be more accurate that just using the fake backend as is.
 (Note that since this is a probabilistic method the results vary a bit each run)

 Click here to download example notebook.